xwrx-io/meta-agent/README.md

 To change how applications are generated:
 1. Edit `data_generation.py`
 2. Adjust the approval criteria in the `should_approve()` function
+3. Change the number of applications by modifying `application_count`
-3. Run `python data_generation.py` to generate new applications
+4. Run `python data_generation.py` to generate new applications

 ### Tuning the Learning Process